 The 149 is arguably the most definitive model MB ever made!
 It has experienced uninterrupted production since its introduction in 1952.
 Even the 146 took a break in production during the 1960s, but not the 149.
 This celluloid version is known by collectors as 'silver rings' because the pen's cap has two thin silver rings with a gold band in between, just like the 139 which it replaced.
 Mine has an 18c nib, unlike the more common 14c nib.
 Maybe it was made for the French market where any items advertised as "gold" necessarily required to be at least 18k gold (even though 14k gold seemed to be the proven ideal material for nibs).
 An old catalogue from the 1960s describes the pen as having "continental styling" and being "the longtime favourite of the discriminating donor", whatever that means.
 Further, the pen was positioned as "ideal for doctors, lawyers, engineers, and other professional men".
 Also, it was "perfectly balanced to eliminate writers' cramp", and "ruggedly built to fill a man's grip and take a man's handling"."

 Look at the lovely extra long tines on the nib, allowing for some softness while writing.
 It makes you feel like you are writing with a precision instrument of some kind!
 An old catalogue promised that the pen, if armed with an extra fine nib, would "write over a mile without refilling".
-I date this pen to the mid-50s considering it has the short ink window. (not the earlier medium-sized ink windows) but still has the earlier ski slope feed and cork seal for the piston (instead of plastic).
+I date this pen to the mid to late-50s considering it has the short ink window (not the earlier medium-sized ink windows) but still has the earlier ski slope feed and cork seal for the piston (instead of plastic).

-An interesting fact about the old 149s is that the inner part of their cap top was often made in green striated celluloid - what is today considered a super valuable material.
+An interesting fact about the celluloid 149s is that the last production run made the inner part of their cap tops from scraps of green striated celluloid - what is today considered a super valuable material.
 The rest of the pen was only made in black though.